strymsg/data-grid-cartograms/README.md

 ```
 .
+└── <category>
     └── <whole>
         └── <parts>
             └── <name>
                 ├── grid.csv
                 ├── ids.csv
                 └── README.md
 ```

 Where:

+- <category> is a broad category of the cartogram, such as "continents" or "countries".
-- <whole> is the whole entity that the cartogram represents, such as "United States", "Europe", or "World".
+- <whole> is the whole entity that the cartogram represents, such as "us", "africa", or "world".
 - <parts> is the parts that the whole is divided into, such as "States", "Countries", or "Seats".
 - <name> is the name of the cartogram
 - `grid.csv` contains the grid cartogram as ASCII art.
 A filled cell is represented by an identifier.
 For readability, all the identifiers should have the same length and an empty cell should be contain the same number of spaces.
+For countries or states, the identifier can be the ISO 3166-1 alpha-2 or alpha-3 code.
 - `ids.csv` contains the mapping between the identifiers in `grid.csv` and the actual names of the parts.
 The first column contains the identifier, and the second column contains the name.
 Additional columns can be added for metadata.
 - `README.md` contains a description of the cartogram, including the source, date, and any other relevant information.